alpha912/enerconnect/CONTRIBUTING.md

-# Contributing to ENERCONNECT.EU
+# Contributing to ENERConnect.EU

-First off, thank you for considering contributing to ENERCONNECT.EU!
-It's people like you that make ENERCONNECT.EU such a great tool for the European energy research community.
+First off, thank you for considering contributing to ENERConnect.EU!
+It's people like you that make ENERConnect.EU such a great tool for the European energy research community.

 ## Code of Conduct